Free Government Cell Phones

 The good news is that no contracts are required.
 And there is no bad news.

-If you qualify you will get your free cell phone from the government and your free monthly minutes for up to a year before you need to re-qualify.
+If you qualify for the Lifeline Assistance/Affordable Connectivity Program you will get your free cell phone from the government and your free monthly minutes for up to a year before you need to re-certify.

-Don’t let the word “re-qualify” scare you.
+Don’t let the word ”re-certify” scare you.
 It’s a lot less ominous than it sounds.
-In fact, re-qualifying is simple.
+In fact, re-certifying is simple.
 All you need to do is make one phone call or go online and answer a few simple questions.
 Please keep in mind that your eligibility will be reviewed once a year and your service will be stopped when you are no longer eligible.

 But as long as you want to be part of the program and as long as you qualify for it, there’s no limit on how long you can use your free government cell phone and continue receiving free minutes every month.